nismod/energy_demand/docs/documentation.md

    Load profiles for a typicaly working, weekend and peak day are derived from data provided by Sansom (2014).

-- **Heat pumps load profile**
-   Based on nearly 700 domestic heat pump installations, Love et al. (2017) provides aggregated profiles for cold and medium witer weekdays and weekends.
-The shape of the load profiles is derived for a working, weekend and peak day.

 - **Primary and secondary electric heating**
   The load profiles are based on the Household Electricity Survey (HES) by the Department of Energy & Climate Change (DECC, 2014).

 - **Cooling**
   The daily load profiles for service submodel cooling demands are taken from Dunn and Knight (2005).
-For the residential sector,

 ### 2.3 Main Classes
 Figure 3 provides an overview of how all major classes relate to each other for generating a sub model to simluate different end uses.
-For every simulated region, the geographically closeset WeatherRegion is searched and linked to the Region class.
+For every simulated region, the geographically closeset `WeatherRegion` is searched and linked to the `Region` class.
-Every WeatherRegion class contained a technology and load profile stock as depending on temperatures, the efficiencies of the technologies and load profiles may differ.
+Every `WeatherRegion` class contains a technology and load profile stock as depending on temperatures, the efficiencies of the technologies and load profiles may differ.